 TRANSFERS OUTSIDE THE EUROPEAN ECONOMIC AREA (EEA)

-In so far as is practicable, GMIT endeavours to hold all personal data within the EEA.
+In so far as is practicable, ATU endeavours to hold all personal data within the EEA.
 Where we transfer data outside the EEA, we ensure that there is an appropriate mechanism for doing so that complies with all relevant legislation and also ensure that your data receives the same level of protection as it is afforded within the EEA.

 Your information is retained for 2 years from the closing date of the competition and is cleared down from the system.
-Your applicant account is also deleted, save where you have an ongoing application with the Institute.
+Your applicant account is also deleted, save where you have an ongoing application with the University.
 Where this applies, you will be required to register again to use the service.

 You have the following rights under data protection law, although your ability to exercise these rights may be subject to certain conditions: